elan-ev/studip-opencast-plugin/INSTALL.md

 ## Opencast Workflows

 You can configure which workflow is used for different actions.
 They can be edited on the plugins admin configuration page.
-The following table gives an overview of the workflows and their usage / meaning
+The following table gives an overview of the workflows and their usage / meaning.

 | Type of workflow | Details      | Allowed Workflow-Tags |
 | ---------------- | ------------ | --------------------- |